saule1508/saule1508.github.io/_posts/2016-12-08-splunk-vs-nagio.md

 My company develops a product which is then installed at customer sites in a black box model: we deliver a rac with the hardware (a few linux servers and windows servers) and the software.

 For monitoring our product we have a small Nagios set-up that checks the hardware and the services as well as a few business related checks (done via the ssh plugin).
-We have a quite good experience with Nagios for monitoring the MAD systems.
-Nagios is easy to set-up, it has a powerful file based configuration, there are a very large amount of plugin to monitor every aspect of the infrastructure.
+We have a quite good experience with Nagios for monitoring.
+Nagios is easy to set-up, it has a powerful file based configuration (which is important for versioning and deployment), there are a very large amount of plugin to monitor every aspect of the infrastructure.
 It is also quite easy to do application/business monitoring with nagios: you can simply plug-in your shell script and let nagios execute the script.